tum638/omni/README.md

 - Replace physical badges with Bluetooth-enabled digital badges
 - Enable secure credential-based authentication
 - Enhance accessibility (no swiping, tapping, or holding cards)
-- Demonstrate feasibility with a working prototype using Arduino and a web interface
+- Demonstrate feasibility with a working prototype using Arduino, mobile app and web server (credential verification server)

 ## 3. User Flow
 - Employee opens the app on their smartphone